vita-epfl/CrowdNav/README.md

 ```

 ## Getting started
-This repository are organized in two parts: gym_crowd/ folder contains the simulation environment and
+This repository is organized in two parts: gym_crowd/ folder contains the simulation environment and
 crowd_nav/ folder contains codes for training and testing the policies.
 Details of the simulation framework can be found
 [here](crowd_sim/README.md).
 Below are the instructions for training and testing policies, and they should be executed
 inside the crowd_nav/ folder.